 We take great pride in producing Paraglider pilots with a high skill level and a good attitude to embark on a long and safe flying career.
 Ex student Chris`s Cp plus web page

-If you have committed to starting a Club pilot course with us, then this normally means that you intend to take up the sport, so it makes sense to be using your own equipment for this.
+If you have committed to a Club pilot course with us, you intend to take up the sport.
+It makes sense to be using your own equipment.
 Please give some serious consideration to purchasing your flight equipment from us at the DFC.
-A new Nova SUSI paraglider, or Macpara Progress wing, Macpara harness and Plusmax helmet cost £2800.
-Used equipment is usually available cost about £1,800.
-Buying your equipment from us has several advantages:
+A new Nova paraglider, or Macpara wing, Macpara harness and Plusmax helmet cost £3500.
+Used equipment is usually available cost about £2,300.
+Buying your equipment from us has advantages:

 - You use the same wing each time you fly.